 physical and mental phenomena as they arise.
-The third of the five khandhas, $sa\tilde{n}\tilde{n}\bar{a}$ both recognises the known and gives the meaning and significance to all of our personal perceptions.
+The third of the five khandhas, $sa\tilde{n}\tilde{n}\tilde{a}$ both recognises the known and gives the meaning and significance to all of our personal perceptions.

-Sati Awareness, mindfulness, truly objective
+Sati Awareness, truly objective seeing.

-seeing.
-A moment of sati is a moment
+A moment of sati is a moment without kilesas.
+Sati is often mistranslated as mindfulness.

-without kilesas.

-Satipatthana The practice and method of developing
+Satipaṭṭhāna The practice and method of developing

 sati.
-It usually refers to the four foundations of mindfulness - body, feelings, mind, and phenomena, viewed in and of themselves as they occur.
+It usually refers to the four foundations of sati (or awareness) - body, feelings, mind, and phenomena, viewed in and of themselves as they occur.

 Sāvaka A hearer (of the teaching).
-A disciple of the
+A disciple of

-Buddha, especially a noble disciple.
+the Buddha, especially a noble disciple.

-Sīla Morality, moral behaviour, moral precepts.
+Sīla Morality, moral behaviour, moral

+precepts.